debreuck-neirynck/re-frame-datatable/README.md

 Uses existing subscription to data source in re-frame's `app-db` and declarative definition of how to render it as a table.
 Supports sorting, pagination and some basic CSS manipulations for generated table.

+This is a reworking of the [original](https://kishanov.github.io/re-frame-datatable), but we made the code more modular, added unit tests and used cljc instead of cljs, which allows to include it in clj unit tests.

 ## Quick links

 * [Documentation Website](https://kishanov.github.io/re-frame-datatable/) - re-frame app that shows how to use differt DataTable options